framboise-pi/MMM-MySenseHat/README.md

 <p><sup>Started in May 2020.</sup></p>

 # And ?
-My MagicMirror has been made with a display undersized, so it lets area to place the SenseHat in a corner, for exemple.
+<p>My MagicMirror has been made with a display undersized, so it leaves areas to place the SenseHat in a corner, for exemple.</p>
-Placed behind the mirror, it could be use to only add a colored light between the mirror and the wall, and with the MagicMirror module to display sensors info.
+<p>Placed behind the mirror, it could be used to only add a colored light between the mirror and the wall, and with the MagicMirror module to display sensors info.</p>
 But I'm makin this module with the idea of a SenseHat in a front corner of the mirror.

 # Screenshots